 The examination schedule will be available within 4 weeks after the beginning of classes each term.
-If you are unable to attend the final exam due to illness or due to a serious unexpected circumstance you must notify the Associate Dean, Academic Affairs' Office.
+If you are unable to attend the final exam due to illness or due to a serious unexpected circumstance you must notify the appropriate Dean (i.e. the Dean of Business if you are a BBA student, the Dean of Arts if you are a BA student, etc.).